sao-git/getver-format/README.md

 ```
 $ python getver-format.py -h
-usage: getver-format [-h] [-p] CRATE [CRATE ...]
+usage: getver-format [-h] [-V] [-g PATH] [-p] [-n] [-a] CRATE [CRATE ...]

+getver-format 0.5.0
+Print a list of the latest Rust crate versions from crates.io

 positional arguments:
   CRATE                 a list of Cargo crates

 optional arguments:
   -h, --help            show this help message and exit
+  -V, --version         print the program version
+  -g PATH, --getver-path PATH
+                        path to getver
   -p, --show-patch      show semver patch versions
+  -n, --no-missing-crates
+                        do not show missing crates in the output
+  -a, --sort-alphabet   sort the list of crates alphabetically
 ```

+### `getver` is not in the PATH environment variable

+Add `-g` or `--getver-path` and specify the path to the `getver` executable.
+If there are any spaces in the path, they must be escaped with `\`, or the full path must be `"quoted"`.

 ### At least one crate name must be given

 ```
 $ python getver-format.py
-usage: getver-format [-h] [-p] CRATE [CRATE ...]
+usage: getver-format [-h] [-V] [-g PATH] [-p] [-n] [-a] CRATE [CRATE ...]
 getver-format: error: the following arguments are required: CRATE
 ```

 ## Future

 Planned additions include:
- * Optional alphabetical sorting for the output
+ * Optional sorting by version number
- * Suppressing missing crate warnings if desired
+ * Fix output for crates that only are listed on [crates.io][crates-io] with underscores, as using hyphens for these will cause Cargo to fail
+ * Add support for a `GETVER_PATH` environment variable to be checked if `-g` is not given
  * Proper changelog as a Markdown file linked from this README

 ## License

 Released under the MIT license.

+[getver]: https://github.com/phynalle/getver "getver by phynalle on GitHub"
+[rust-lang]: https://www.rust-lang.org/ "Rust programming language"
+[cargo-dependencies]: https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-dependencies-from-cratesio "The Cargo Book: Specifying dependencies from crates.io"
 [semver]: https://semver.org/ "Semantic Versioning"
 [semver-patch]: https://semver.org/#spec-item-6 "Semantic Versioning Specification, item 6: Patch version"
 [crates-io]: https://crates.io/ "crates.io: The Rust community’s crate registry"